Updated: December 7, 2025

 For many Americans want to move abroad, and Canada is often the top choice.
 The UK, Portugal, and Australia are also popular thanks to their healthcare, strong economies, and English-speaking culture.

-If you’re curious about what countries are Americans moving to other than the countries discussed in this article, a few of the popular destinations and best places to move to from the US include the Caribbean, Thailand, Vietnam, Greece, Malta, and Montenegro, although there are numerous countries that would make excellent places to live.
+If you’re curious about what countries are Americans moving to other than the countries discussed in this article, a few of the popular destinations and best places to move to from the US include the Caribbean, Thailand, Vietnam, Greece, Malta (see our retiring in Malta vs Portugal comparison for why Malta and Portugal appeals to retirees), and Montenegro, although there are numerous countries that would make excellent places to live.

 Choosing a highly regarded new country in Central America or South America would also be a great option, like Panama, Brazil, Mexico, or Argentina.
 In fact, Mexico City has become a major destination for American expats in recent years.